AlvarBer/Persimmon/docs/src/implementation.md

 [^Numba]: Numba is a python library that allows the compilation and jitting of
     functions into both the CPU and the GPU [http://numba.pydata.org/](http://numba.pydata.org/)
+[^Map]: A Map is haskell is called a dictionary in Python and Hashtable in other
+    languages.
+It represents a data structure in which keys are used to retrieve values in a very efficient manner (on hashmap $\mathcal{O}(1)$).